TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 don't have much more in common - they consist of entirely different properties.

-A full reference of properties as well as an introduction to explain details configuration usage, API and load orders can be found in the :doc:`TSconfig Reference document <t3tsconfig:Index>`.
+A full reference of properties as well as an introduction to explain details configuration usage, API and load orders can be found in the :ref:`TSconfig Reference document <t3tsconfig:start>`.
 While Developers should have an eye on this document, it is mostly used as a reference for Integrators who make life as easy as possible for backend users.

-:doc:`TypoScript Templating <t3tsref:Index>`
+:ref:`TypoScript Templating <t3tsref:start>`
 --------------------------------------------

 TypoScript - or more precisely "TypoScript Templating" - is used in TYPO3 to steer